cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_leaderboard.md

 ## Test it

-You can find the sample implementation of the checkers chain extension and the leaderboard chain in this [repository](https://github.com/b9lab/cosmos-ibc-docker/tree/ao-modular/modular).
-There you will also find a docker network and the relayer settings for an easy test.
+You can find the sample implementation of the checkers chain extension and the leaderboard chain in [this repository](https://github.com/b9lab/cosmos-ibc-docker/tree/ao-modular/modular).
+There you will also find a Docker network and the relayer settings for an easy test.
 It also includes a script to create and run games.

 Follow the steps described in the repository to run a few tests and to see it in action.